indiataylor1/Pre-Work-Study-Guide/README.md

-# Pre-Work-Study-Guide
+# pre-work-study-guide
-A study guide for course Pre Work
+a study guide for course pre work